Network Services to Members Sets It Apart

 How is it Funded?

 When we started the Network in 2008, we choose to establish a separate Legal Defense Fund from a portion of the members’ dues.
 At first, we set aside 20% of all dues, but before too long we raised that to 25%, and watched the Legal Defense Fund grow.
 It was slow at first, but so was the frequency of member-involved use of force incidents.
-Over our 11-year history, the Legal Defense Fund has grown to over 1.8 million dollars.
+Over our 11-year history, the Legal Defense Fund has grown to two million dollars.
 We have tapped into the Fund to assist 21 of our members after self defense.

 What We are Not

 First off, we are NOT INSURANCE!
 There is no insurance component in our member benefits, and we have never been accused of violating the law by selling insurance without the permission of one state insurance commissioner or another.

 Nor are we a PRE-PAID LEGAL service plan.
 We do not have any attorneys on staff or under contract to assign to handle your case.
 You see, we insist that each member retain complete control of his or her legal defense, including hiring and, if necessary, even firing their attorney.
 We are the funding mechanism for the legal defense and that is the extent of our involvement into ongoing member cases.
 We do have affiliated attorneys in each state that are willing to go to bat for our members–a facet of the Network we developed to help members meet and work with gun-friendly attorneys–but the member chooses whom they hire as their attorney and is not limited to our affiliates.